Go Back Up

 • With CM, patients gain access to their doctor's direct phone line.
 They can speak to their doctor at any time, either by phone or in person, through same-day appointments.

-• If a patient has a major health problem, a concierge primary care doctor can coordinate specialist referrals or hospital care as needed.
+• If a patient has a major health problem, a concierge primary care doctor can coordinate specialist visits or hospital care as needed.

 The cons of CM: